qgemine/anm/README.md

 ## Installation

 This code runs on Matlab&reg; and requires the Statistics and Optimization toolboxes as well as the third-party [YALMIP toolbox](http://users.isy.liu.se/johanl/yalmip/) (free and easy to install).
-In order to run the illustrative control policy, you will also need to intall Gurobi&reg; (free academic license).
+In order to run the illustrative control policy (optional), you will also need to intall Gurobi&reg; (free academic license).

 ## Manual